Perjury Lawyer In Toronto

 Section 131 (1) of the Criminal Code of Canada provides that:

-131. (1) Subject to the subsection (3), every one who commits perjury who, with intent to mislead, makes before a person who is authorised by law to permit to be made before him a false statement under oath or solemn affirmation, by affidavit, solemn declaration or deposition or orally, knowing that the statement is false.
+- subject to subsection (3), every one commits perjury who, with intent to mislead, makes before a person who is authorized by law to permit it to be made before him a false statement under oath or solemn affirmation, by affidavit, solemn declaration or deposition or orally, knowing that the statement is false.

 - Subject to subsection (3) every person who gives evidence under subsection 46(2) of the Canada Evidence Act, or gives evidence or a statement pursuant to an order made under section 22.2 of the Mutual Legal Assistance in Criminal Matters Act, commits perjury who, with intent to mislead, makes a false statement knowing that it is false, whether or not the false statement was made under oath or solemn affirmation in accordance with subsection (1), so long as the false statement was made in accordance with any formalities required by the law of the place outside Canada in which the person is virtually present or heard.

 As per the Canadian Criminal Code, providing any false information or evidence with the intent to mislead justice can lead to perjury charges.
 If charged, do not hesitate to contact a skilled criminal defence lawyer for legal representation.

 What is the Penalty for Perjury?

 The courts take perjury extremely seriously as it corrupts the legal process and perverts the administration of justice.
 For example, if someone testifies under oath in a criminal proceeding and lies, they can lead to the defendant’s conviction on false grounds.
 This may cost them years in prison and destroy their reputation.